Tuntufye4/OMOP-CDM-Django-Rest-API/README.md

 ### Category of OMOP CDM Tables

-The OMOP CDM output tables are categorized in the following:
+The OMOP CDM output tables are in the following categories:

 - Clinical data tables
 - Health System data tables